madhurijetty/KBS_TermProject/README.md

 - https://cloud.google.com/bigquery/docs/quickstarts/quickstart-web-ui link for the BigQuery web UI in the Cloud Console and step by step explanation of loading and cleaning the dataset.

 #### Final Dashboard for User Group
-- Final Dashboard will contain various charts identifying Fake job postings based on different factors such as: Company Profile,           Job-description, Benefits, Requirements, and Locations.
+- Final Dashboard contain various charts identifying Fake job postings based on different factors such as: Company Profile,           Job-description, Benefits, Requirements, and Locations.

 #### 3.1.
 Bar chart of Fraudulent count  in various Industries